junusheva/ips-arch-project/Readme.md

 1. Find the coefficients you need to use in your work in the paper.

-2. Use the provided template, and specifically modify the `filters_apply_sepia(...)` function by inserting inline GCC assembly to your code.
-If you do not like GCC inline assembly, you can create a separate assembly `.s` file, modify the build rules in `Makefile` to assemble the file separately and then to link it with the other `.o` files from C. Do not forget to perform a call to your assembly function from the C file.
+2. Use the provided template, and modify the `filters_apply_sepia(...)` function by inserting inline GCC assembly into your code.
+If you do not like GCC inline assembly, you can create a separate `.s` assembly file, modify the build rules in `Makefile` to assemble the file separately and then link it with the other `.o` files from C. Do not forget to perform a call to your assembly function from the C file.

 3. Benchmark your solution, by compiling and running `make profile`.